manbeardave/sample_es_app/README.md

   - [ElasticSearch Head Plugin](https://github.com/mobz/elasticsearch-head)
     - Not mandatory but super helpful to browse your indexed documents
     - Run in separate terminal window and then access at localhost:9100 within browser
+    - Note that in order to do this, with ES5+, you'll have to edit your brew installation of elasticsearch yml file - located here:

+    `vim /usr/local/etc/elasticsearch/elasticsearch.yml`

+    - with this text below:

+    `# To support HEAD plugin
+      http.cors.enabled: true
+      http.cors.allow-origin: "*"`

 ## Quickstart

+  Within your CLI, navigate to the directory of this app, and run:

   `bundle install`

+  Assuming you have elasticsearch, Ruby, and Rails installed, this should install all the gem dependencies of the rails app.
+The only non-rails default gems I added for this project are:
+  - rspec, my preferred testing suite
+  - elasticsearch, for interfacing with es
+  - pry, my preferred debugging tool

+  after the bundle install is complete, you are ready to run the tests;

   `rspec`

-  Assuming you have elasticsearch, Ruby, and Rails installed, this will run a simple test suite at localhost:9200 standing up and tearing down a small elasticsearch cluster and fire off 3 sample queries - one geo_shape, two geo_point.
+   This command will run a simple test suite at localhost:9200 standing up and tearing down a small elasticsearch cluster and fire off 3 sample queries - one geo_shape, two geo_point.

 ## Usage